-The principal cause of acid rain is sulfur and nitrogen compounds from human sources, such as electricity generation, animal agriculture, factories, and motor vehicles.
-These also include power plants, which use electric power generators that account for a quarter of nitrogen oxides and two-thirds of sulfur dioxide within the atmosphere.
-[61] Industrial acid rain is a substantial problem in China and Russia[62][63] and areas downwind from them.
+The principal cause of acid rain is sulfur and nitrogen compounds from human sources, such as electricity generation, animal agriculture, factories, and motor vehicles.[60]
+These also include power plants, which use electric power generators that account for a quarter of nitrogen oxides and two-thirds of sulfur dioxide within the atmosphere.[61]
+Industrial acid rain is a substantial problem in China and Russia[62][63] and areas downwind from them.
 These areas all burn sulfur-containing coal to generate heat and electricity.[64]

 The problem of acid rain has not only increased with population and industrial growth, but has become more widespread.
-The use of tall smokestacks to reduce local pollution has contributed to the spread of acid rain by releasing gases into regional atmospheric circulation; dispersal from these taller stacks causes pollutants to be carried farther, causing widespread ecological damage.[60][65]
+The use of tall smokestacks to reduce local pollution has contributed to the spread of acid rain by releasing gases into regional atmospheric circulation; dispersal from these taller stacks causes pollutants to be carried farther, causing widespread ecological damage.[59][65]
 Often deposition occurs a considerable distance downwind of the emissions, with mountainous regions tending to receive the greatest deposition (because of their higher rainfall).
 An example of this effect is the low pH of rain which falls in Scandinavia.
 Regarding low pH and pH imbalances in correlation to acid rain, low levels, or those under the pH value of 7, are considered acidic.
 Acid rain falls at a pH value of roughly 4, making it harmful to consume for humans.
 When these low pH levels fall in specific regions, they not only affect the environment but also human health.
 With acidic pH levels in humans comes hair loss, low urinary pH, severe mineral imbalances, constipation, and many cases of chronic disorders like Fibromyalgia and Basal Carcinoma.[66]

-Chemical process

-Combustion of fuels produces sulfur dioxide and nitric oxides.
+Chemical process[16,17,18] Combustion of fuels produces sulfur dioxide and nitric oxides.
 They are converted into sulfuric acid and nitric acid.[67]

-Gas phase chemistry

-In the gas phase sulfur dioxide is oxidized by reaction with the hydroxyl radical via an intermolecular reaction:[17]
+Gas phase chemistry In the gas phase sulfur dioxide is oxidized by reaction with the hydroxyl radical via an intermolecular reaction:[15] SO2 + OH· $\rightarrow$ HOSO2. which is followed by: HOSO2· + O2 $\rightarrow$ HO2· + SO3 In the presence of water, sulfur trioxide (SO3) is converted rapidly to sulfuric acid: SO3 (g) + H2O (l) $\rightarrow$ H2SO4 (aq) Nitrogen dioxide reacts with OH to form nitric acid:

-$SO_2 + OH \rightarrow HOSO_2 \rightarrow$

-which is followed by:

-$HOSO_2 \cdot + O_2 \rightarrow HO_2 \cdot + SO_3$

-In the presence of water, sulfur trioxide (SO3) is converted rapidly to sulfuric acid:

-$SO_3(g) + H_2O(l) \rightarrow H_2SO_4(aq)$

-Nitrogen dioxide reacts with OH to form nitric acid:

-$NO_2 + OH \rightarrow HNO_3$
+This shows the process of the air pollution being released into the atmosphere and the areas that will be affected. $NO_2 + OH \rightarrow HNO_3$

+III.
+RESULTS